danhetrick/quirc/README.md

     /away [MESSAGE]         Sets status to "away"
     /back                   Sets status to "back"
-    /invite NICK CHANNEL    Invites a user to a channel /raw MESSAGE            Sends an unaltered message to the IRC server /quit [MESSAGE]         Disconnects from IRC and quits
+    /invite NICK CHANNEL    Invites a user to a channel /whois USER             Request WHOIS information from the server /raw MESSAGE            Sends an unaltered message to the IRC server /quit [MESSAGE]         Disconnects from IRC server
+    /exit                   Disconnects from IRC server and exits **Quirc**

 If the client has operator status, there are three more commands available: